Getting Started

 Getting and installing OpenDataBio

-Opendatabio is written in PHP and developed with the Laravel framework.
-It requires a web server (apache or nginx), PHP and a SQL database – tested only with MySQL and MariaDB.
+OpenDataBio is written in PHP and developed with the Laravel framework.
+It requires a web server (Apache or nginx), PHP and a SQL database – tested only with MySQL and MariaDB.

 Prep for installation